What Happens If you Don’t Save for Retirement

 It could be from foreclosing on your home or taking the last penny in your bank account to qualify for Medicaid.

-In order to qualify for help, you must relinquish your assets and turn them over to the government to qualify for federal and state programs.
+To qualify for help, you must relinquish your assets and turn them over to the government to qualify for federal and state programs.

 This happened for dear Grandma.
 In order to have a safe place to live, she had to sell all of her assets and keep less than $2000 of assets.
 She had to relinquish her Social Security checks.
 In order, she received government-mandated health care and they provided a place in a long-term care facility.